bonbonchandana/EduCare/README.md

 - `firebase/firestore-sync.js` — non-module adapter that mirrors the in-page canonical `EduCareAdmin` store into Firestore and applies remote changes back into the store.

 Configuration:
 - Add your Firebase Web app config into `firebase/firebase-init.js` (apiKey, authDomain, projectId, etc.).
-The local copy in the repo may already have a sample apiKey.
+The repo may contain a sample config — replace with your own app credentials.
-- For server-side Firestore writes (predictions autosave), add a service account JSON at `firebase/serviceAccountKey.json` on the server host (this file is .gitignored).
+- For server-side Firestore writes (predictions autosave), place a service account JSON at `firebase/serviceAccountKey.json` on the server host (this file should be kept out of source control).

 Security notes:
-- The Web `apiKey` used by Firebase client SDKs is not a secret in the same way server secrets are, but restrict it by HTTP referrers in the Google Cloud Console to prevent abuse.
+- The Firebase Web `apiKey` is safe for client SDK use but treat it like an application identifier: restrict it by HTTP referrers in the Google Cloud Console.
-- For production, configure Firestore Security Rules to limit who can read/write the collections.
+- For production, lock down Firestore Security Rules so only authorized users can read/write sensitive collections.

 Migration UI:
-- Admin → Settings contains a migration card to preview and migrate the local `EduCareAdmin` store into Firestore.
-It downloads a local backup first and then upserts docs into Firestore.
+- Admin → Settings includes a migration helper to preview and migrate the local `EduCareAdmin` store into Firestore.
+It performs an upsert after downloading a local backup.

 ---

-## Chatbot (Gemini / aistudio integration)
+## Chatbot (Generative API integration)

 Design overview
 - Client widget: `assets/chatbot.js` + `assets/chatbot.css` — floating assistant UI included in main dashboards.
-- Server proxy: `model/api.py` `/chat` endpoint — takes JSON { messages, context } and calls the Generative API.
-The server prefers a server-side env var `GEMINI_API_KEY` but can accept an admin-provided key (convenience only).
+- Server proxy: `model/api.py` `/chat` endpoint — accepts `{ messages, context }` JSON and calls a configured generative provider (Google Generative Language / Gemini-style endpoints are supported in the server code).

+Server-side key storage
+- The server prefers a server-stored chat key.
+Use the admin endpoints to save/delete the key securely:
+  - `POST /admin/save_chat_key` with JSON `{ "key": "<provider_key>" }` — saves the key to `model/chat_key.enc` (optionally encrypted when `CHAT_KEY_ENC_KEY` is set).
+  - `POST /admin/delete_chat_key` — deletes the stored key.
+  - `GET /admin/chat_key_status` — returns `{ hasKey: true|false }`.

-Admin controls
+Admin controls & client-side key (testing only)
-- Admin → Settings now has a "Chatbot API Key (optional)" input.
-If you paste your aistudio (or other) key there, it will be stored in `store.meta.chatbotApiKey`.
-The chat client will include that key in the `/chat` payload, and the server will use it if present.
-- There is also a "Seed Chatbot with Project Details" button — it saves `/model_info` and `/predictions_saved` output into `store.meta.chatbotContext` so the assistant can reference model metadata and example predictions when replying.

-Security caveat (important)
-- Storing API keys in the client store (`store.meta`) is convenient for testing but insecure for production.
-Anyone with access to the Admin UI or the persisted store (e.g., Firestore with lax rules) could read the key.
-- Recommended production practice: set `GEMINI_API_KEY` and `GEMINI_MODEL` on the server host (environment variables) and do not store keys client-side.
+- The Admin UI provides a convenience input to store a chatbot key in client-side `store.meta` for quick testing, but this is insecure for production and should only be used for local experiments.

+Environment variables the server honors
+- `GEMINI_API_KEY`, `GOOGLE_API_KEY` — provider API key fallback
+- `GEMINI_MODEL`, `GOOGLE_GEN_MODEL` — model name (e.g. `models/chat-bison-001`)
+- `GEMINI_TEMPERATURE`, `GEMINI_MAX_TOKENS` — generation parameters
+- `CHAT_KEY_ENC_KEY` — base64 Fernet key used to encrypt the saved chat key on disk
+- `EDUCARE_ENABLE_FIRESTORE` — when set to true (1/yes), the server will attempt to initialize `firebase_admin` if `firebase/serviceAccountKey.json` exists
+- `EDUCARE_API_KEY` — simple API key required for `/upload` when set (sent via `x-api-key` header)
+- `EDUCARE_ADMIN_API_KEY` — required header `x-admin-api-key` when set, used to protect admin endpoints like `save_chat_key`

-How to test the chat locally
+How to test chat locally
-1. Start the Flask server and set `GEMINI_API_KEY` if you want the server to use it.
+1. Start the model API (see above).
+If you use `run_server.ps1`, the default base URL will be `http://127.0.0.1:8000`.
-2. Open Admin → Settings and set `Model Server Base URL` to `http://127.0.0.1:5000` (if your static UI is on 5501).
+2. Set the Admin `Model Server Base URL` to your API base.
-3. Optionally paste your aistudio key into Chatbot API Key and click Save (quick test mode).
-4. Seed project details (optional) and open any dashboard.
-Click the chat toggle and send a message.
+3. Use the admin endpoints to store the chat key on the server, or set `GEMINI_API_KEY` in the environment before starting the server.
+4. Open a dashboard and toggle the chatbot to send messages.

 ---

 ## Model training & predictions

-- `model/train_model.py` contains the logic used to train a RandomForest pipeline and save `model.joblib` plus `feature_columns.json` metadata.
+- `model/train_model.py` contains a CLI training helper that reads a labeled CSV/XLSX and writes `model.joblib` + `feature_columns.json` into `model/model_job/`.
-- The server `/train` endpoint accepts example lists and will train & persist the model.
-The `/predict` endpoint accepts a single object or list and returns risk predictions.
+- The server exposes `POST /train` to accept example payloads and train a model programmatically.
-- Predictions are attempted to be saved to Firestore when a server-side service account is available; otherwise they are appended to `model/model_job/predictions_saved.jsonl`.
+- `POST /predict` accepts a single object or an array of objects and returns predictions; add query `?save=1` or include `{ "save": true }` in the body to persist predictions (to Firestore when configured, otherwise to `model/model_job/predictions_saved.jsonl`).

-Basic train example (POST to /train):
+Example train request (HTTP POST to `/train`):

 ```json
 POST /train